magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

 1. Add the list of URLs for redirection to the the `wordpress_urls` dictionary:

-    -  Click the Settings icon for the `wordpress_urls` dictonary.
+    -  Click the Settings icon for the `wordpress_urls` dictionary.

        ![Configure Edge Dictionary]